 The 64 bits also specify the location of the new contents for the control buffer.
 The control buffer is always loaded from 64-bit central control store.
 Thus, execution of a microprogram basically consists of the control buffer being sequentially loaded with the appropriate 64-bit values.
-Central control store in a Varian 70 series system is divided into pages, each consisting of 512 64-bit words.
+Central control store in a V70 series system is divided into pages, each consisting of 512 64-bit words.
 Page zero of central control store always contains a set of microinstructions which direct the processor components to behave like a 620/f.
 This set of 512 microwords is thus called the 620/f emulation, and resides in read-only memory (ROM).
-Other central control store pages may be added with the writable control store (WCS) option, thus allowing the user to specify in detail the actions of the processor components.
+Other central control store (WCS) option, thus allowing the user to specify in detail the actions of the processor components.